amilcarlucas/ardupilot/libraries/AP_FETtecOneWire/README.md

 To use this mode, `msg_type::SET_TLM_TYPE` is send to each ESC while initializing.
 If this was successful set the ESC response with `msg_type::OK`.

-The answer is packed inside a OW package, that can be received with the FETtecOneWire::receive function, that also checks the CRC.
+The answer is packed inside a OneWire package, that can be received with the `FETtecOneWire::receive()` function, that also checks the CRC.

 As the packages are send in an uInt8_t array the values must be restored like as only temp is one byte long: